 When possible, we use the ACATS method (Automated Customer Account Transfer Service), to electronically transfer assets and cash to Betterment.
 Generally, an ACATS transfer is faster and more convenient than other types of transfers.

 Here’s an overview of how Betterment's ACATS transfer process works.
-Please see our full ACATS terms and conditions for more information.

 1. We’ll notify your current provider of the account(s) that you’d like to transfer.

 - We can do all the heavy lifting—usually there is no paperwork needed on your side.